 Smallmouth bass were the first predator fish utilized in this lake in an attempt to reduce sucker numbers.
-The results to date are summarized here.
-White sucker YOY congregate in dense schools in the upper, warmer, weedier portion of the reservoir in July.
-At this time suckers are very susceptible to predation.
-It was determined (Gilge 1994) that smallmouth bass must be 1.5 inches TL by mid-

-July to take full advantage of this food source as YOY suckers move off-shore to deeper water by the first week of August.
-The 1.3 inch bass introduced in August of 1992 were too small and planted too late to affect any predation on the 1992 sucker year class.
+The results to date are summarized here: White sucker YOY congregate in dense schools in the upper, warmer, weedier portion of the reservoir in July.
+At this time suckers are very susceptible to predation. was determined (Gilge 1994) that smallmouth bass must be 1.5 inches TL by mid-July to take full advantage of this food source as YOY suckers move off-shore to deeper water by the first week of August.
+The 1.3-inch bass, introduced in August of 1992, were too small and planted too late to affect any predation on the 1992 sucker year-class.
 Their small size also inhibited over-winter survival, as few bass recruited in 1993.
 Bass stocked in 1993 and 1994 were of sufficient size by mid-July to effectively feed on YOY suckers.
 Bass utilized suckers heavily for two weeks in July of 1993.
 However, while YOY suckers moved to deeper water in early August, bass stayed in the shallows and switched to a diet of crayfish and insects (Gilge 1994).
-YOY bass in 1994 did not utilized YOY suckers to any extent even though they were abundant and available.
-Yearling and two-year-old bass fed exclusively on crayfish and YOY bass.
+Yearling and two-year-old bass appeared to feed primarily on crayfish and YOY bass.
 As the summer progressed, newly planted bass migrated from the weedy, upper reservoir where they were planted, to the rip-rap on the face of the dam.
 All bass older than Age O were found in the rocks of the dam face.
 As YOY bass infiltrated the rocky habitat, they were often cannibalized by older bass.
-Suckers did not frequent the dam face but utilized the warmer, weedler upper reservoir causing predator and prey to be spatially separated.
+Suckers did not frequent the dam face, but utilized the warmer, weedier upper reservoir causing predator and prey to be spatially separated by late summer.
 This behavior was observed in each of the three years since introduction.
 More detailed food habit analysis is presented in a previous report by Gilge (1994).

 Due to the apparent spatial separation of bass and suckers and the short period of active feeding by bass, it was felt that a suitable level of predation may not be exerted upon the sucker population.
-The use of walleye was investigated and an Environmental Assessment prepared in 1995 (Gilge,1995).
+The use of walleye was investigated and an Environmental Assessment prepared in 1995 (Gilge, 1995).
 Walleye fingerlings (5,000-1.5 -inch) were introduced in May of 1995 and an additional 500 4-inch fish were planted in early fall.
-Several seining attempts were made in summer and fall but no walleye were captured.
+An additional plant of 4,000 walleye fingerlings was made in 1996.
+Three walleye from the 1996 plant were netted in 1997, and ranged in length from 7.6-7.9 inches.
+No walleye were planted in 1997.